THE POLICE CRIMINAL RECORD CHECK REFORM ACT (PRCRA) ***NEW INFORMATION***

 Do NOT declare:

-- A conviction for which you received a record suspension (pardon)
+- A conviction for which the applicant has received a record suspension.

-- A conviction where you were a “young person”
+- A conviction where the applicant was a “young person” under the YCJA.
+Absolute or Conditional Discharges.

 You may be requested to submit fingerprints for two reasons: